mezoni/git_with_build_tools/README.md

   }, description: "git commit, --m \"message\"");

   target("git:push", [], (Target t, Map args) {
+    // TODO: The `exec git push` does not show the prompt on Windows.
-    return exec("git", ["push", "origin", "master"]);
+    // But on Posix the `exec git push` works as expected. return exec("git", ["push", "origin", "master"]);
   }, description: "git push origin master");